-US growth in Q4 revised slightly lower to 6.9%
+US growth in Q4 revised lower to 6.9%, slower growth to come

 For the January-March quarter of this year, the biggest drag will be a sharp reduction in the amount of goods businesses restock on their shelves and warehouses.
 In last year’s fourth quarter, companies engaged in a huge buildup of inventories, in an effort to get ahead of supply chain problems for the winter holidays.

-That inventory restocking added as much as five percentage points to fourth quarter growth, a boost that wasn’t repeated in the first three months of this year.
+That inventory restocking added nearly six percentage points to fourth quarter growth, a boost that wasn’t repeated in the first three months of this year.
 And solid consumer spending likely pulled in more imports in the first quarter, economists forecast, while a stronger dollar and slower growth overseas reduced U.S. exports.
 The combination should also weaken the economy in the first quarter.

 Economists forecast that growth could fall to as low as 0.5% in the first three months of the year and may even slip into negative territory.